Latest news Flexible contribution rates for recruits and constabulary members

 How the changes affect leave without pay entitlements

 As you know, you’re eligible for employer contributions while on parental leave and some other kinds of leave without pay.
-You just need to pay the member contributions you’ve missed.
-Catch-up contributions will still need to be made at a rate of 7.5% of salary – not the rate you’ve chosen for your standard contributions.
+However, you must first make up the employee contributions you've missed.
+Catch-up contributions need to be made at a rate of 7.5% of salary – not the rate you’ve chosen for your standard contributions.
+Read more about leave without pay.